On the origin of globular clusters in a hierarchical Universe: Introduction

 In our current standard paradigm for structure formation, galaxies form at the centre of dark matter haloes that collapse in a bottom-up fashion, with small systems forming first and later merging into progressively more massive structures.
 In this framework, galaxy formation is a complex physical process that involves both gas condensation at the centre of dark matter haloes, as well as galaxy mergers and interactions either with other galaxies or with the central regions of dark matter haloes \citep*[for a classical reference, see e.g.][]{Mo_vandenBosch_White_book}.
 This means that an end-to-end description of the formation process of today's GCs should include an explicit treatment of both their formation and their dynamical evolution within their evolving host galaxy haloes.

 In the past years, different attempts have been made to study the dynamical evolution of GCs within their host galaxy haloes.
-These include largely analytical studies that focused on the effects of two-body relaxation, gravitational shocks and mass loss by stellar evolution on the mass function of star clusters, starting from an initial distribution approximated by a power-law \citep[e.g.][]{Fall_and_Zhang_2001,Prieto_and_Gnedin_2008,Elmegreen_2010,Kruijssen_2015}; and work that has tried to constrain the physical processes leading to the formation of GCs by using their observed metallicity distributions in the local Universe and a combination of empirical relations and/or merger trees extracted from N-body simulations \citep[e.g.][]{Tonini_2013,Li_and_Gnedin_2014,Choksi_etal_2018}.
+These include largely analytical studies that focused on the effects of two-body relaxation, gravitational shocks and mass loss by stellar evolution on the mass function of star clusters, starting from an initial distribution approximated by a power-law \citep[e.g.][]{Fall_and_Zhang_2001,Prieto_and_Gnedin_2008,Elmegreen_2010,Kruijssen_2015}; work that has tried to constrain the physical processes leading to the formation of GCs by using their observed metallicity distributions in the local Universe and a combination of empirical relations and/or merger trees extracted from N-body simulations \citep[e.g.][]{Tonini_2013,Li_and_Gnedin_2014,Choksi_etal_2018,Chen_and_Gnedin_2022}; and other empirical approaches that combine numerical merger trees with the assumption, based on observations in the local Universe, of a power-law relation between halo mass and mass in GCs \citep{Ramos-Almendares_etal_2020,Valenzuela_etal_2021}.
 This previous work either focused on specific aspects of GC evolution/formation or neglected important physical mechanisms of GC evolution.

-Resolving the process of GCs formation directly within galaxy formation simulations is prohibitively expensive, because it would require extremely high resolution (particle masses/cells below $10^3\,{\rm M}_{\sun}$, and sub-parsec scale), as well as an appropriate treatment of the star formation and stellar feedback processes.
+Resolving the process of GCs formation directly within galaxy formation simulations is prohibitively expensive, because it would require extremely high resolution (particle masses/cells below $10^3\,{\rm M}_{\sun}$, and sub-parsec force resolution to resolve the bulk of the GC population and the scales at which they form), as well as an appropriate treatment of the star formation and stellar feedback processes.
 While some work has begun to resolve aspects of GC formation in cosmological simulations \citep[e.g.][]{Mandelker_etal_2017,Kim_etal_2018,Meng_and_Gnedin_2020,Ma_etal_2020,Lahen_etal_2020,Li_etal_2022}, the approach remains limited to small volumes and a narrow range in redshifts, preventing a detailed comparison with the wealth of observational data in the local Universe.